 What does the study involve?

-Participants will be asked to answer a short online survey about their basic demographics and health, as well as symptoms of COVID-19.
+Participants will be asked to answer a short online survey about their basic demographics and health, any symptoms of COVID-19, COVID-19 vaccination history, and their opinions on vaccines.
 They will also be sent a kit in the mail to collect an at-home self-administered finger/heel-prick blood sample.

 How much of a time commitment is this study?